guidewire-oss/fern-reporter/README.md

 ### Accessing Test Reports

 - View reports at `http://[your-api-url]/reports/testruns`.
-- If using `make docker-run`, reports are available at `http://localhost:8080/reports/testruns`.
+- If using `make docker-run-local`, reports are available at `http://localhost:8080/reports/testruns`.

 ### Additional Resources